INSTRUMENTS / GENERATORS

 - OFS - Offsets the phase mask (cancellation) position.

 - speed - Speed with which the phase cancellations are swept across the spectrum.
+The control is bipolar, turn left for downward sloping phasing and right for upward phasing.

 - Phaser mix - 'MIX' as above.